coreylang/php-elevenlabs-ai/README.md

 # PHP ElevenLabs AI
-The current release, v0.3.1-beta, has two calls.
-To make an outbound call using Twilio, and make an outbound call using SIP Trunk. **PHP Elevenlabs AI**'s current focus is the Conversational AI API.
+The current release, v0.4.1-beta, has calls to Twilo, SIP Trunk, and Conversations APIs. **PHP Elevenlabs AI**'s current focus is the Conversational AI API.
 In the future we will focus on the other APIs.

 # Need Help?